Products

 Key intake insights to track:

-• Most abandoned fields (often insurance, referral, consent)
+• Most abandoned fields such as insurance, referral, or consent

-• Scheduling lag (time from form submit to booked appointment)
+• Scheduling lag from form submission to booked appointment

-Operational systems often show transactions (appointments) but not relationships (where a patient is in their lifecycle).
+Operational systems often show transactions, such as appointments.
+They do not always show relationships, such as where a patient is in their care lifecycle.

 A dedicated Patient CRM helps you analyze: